wallacepreston/ohat/aws/cdk/README.md

-# SQS to Lambda Integration for Vercel App
+# Event-Driven Lambda Email Processor

-This CDK project sets up an AWS Lambda function that is triggered by messages in an SQS queue.
-The Lambda function calls your Vercel application's API endpoint to process SQS messages.
+This CDK project sets up an AWS Lambda function that is triggered by new SQS messages to process and send emails directly using SendGrid.
+This eliminates the need for API calls to your Vercel application and processes messages immediately when they arrive.

 ## Prerequisites